ProgressiveElectronApps/XDAForums/README.md

     <br />
     ----·----
     <br />
-    This is a Progressive Electron App, which uses Electron and other tools to create a true desktop-like web app.
+    This is a Proton App, which uses Electron and other tools to create a true desktop-like web app.
     <br />
     <br />
     <a href="https://github.com/ProgressiveElectronApps/XDAForums/issues/new?labels=bug&template=bug-report---.md">Report Bug</a>